Updated February 18, 2021

 Kerwin had a fine professional football career in Canada, and in the World League in America with the Orlando Thunder.
 After his playing days were over, he coached high school football for a time in Ocala.

-He was the head football coach at Jacksonville University and Valdosta State, the offensive coordinator for the University of South Florida, and is currently and offensive analyst for his alma mater, the University of Florida.
+He was the head football coach at Jacksonville University and Valdosta State, the offensive coordinator for the University of South Florida, an offensive analyst for his alma mater, the University of Florida.

 There might be something special in the Mayo drinking water.
 A few years after Kerwin Bell's time, Herbert Perry played at Lafayette High School and went on to play quarterback for the Gators.